netinfluence/NetinfluenceUploadBundle/README.md

  - [x] of course files are properly validated
  - [ ] multiple files upload too
  - [ ] files are uploaded to any storage of your choice (local filesystem, Amazon...) using [Gaufrette](https://github.com/KnpLabs/KnpGaufretteBundle)
- - [x] files are stored in a sandbox first and are moved only when the form is finally valid
+ - [x] files are stored in a sandbox first
+ - [x] integrates with Doctrine ORM: files are moved to sandbox upon entity save
  - [ ] when coming back to the form, files can be removed
  - [ ] files are served and thumbnails generated using [LiipImagineBundle](https://github.com/liip/LiipImagineBundle)
- - [ ] very easily overridable and customizable.
-You can even not use AJAX or handle upload files by yourself.
+ - [x] very easily overridable and customizable, if you don"t want any of the above

 ## Getting started